 - Can we agree to anything we want?
 Yes, within reason.
 A judge is not required to sign the agreements brought to court by the parties.
 Judges will not sign agreements they find to be unconscionable, or those they think will lead to problems in the future.

 - Who can get an uncontested divorce in Illinois?
 Anyone who meets residency requirement and who can come to agreement on the relevant issues can get an uncontested divorce.
 Whether you live in Chicago, Skokie, Naperville, Champaign or Springfield – or any other county in Illinois – there is a lawyer who can help you get divorce amicably and peacefully for an affordable cost.

 - Where can I find an uncontested divorce lawyer?
 Use this form to contact a lawyer.

 Divisions of Property – Assets and Debt

 - Is property divided 50-50?
-No. In Illinois, property is divided equitably – or fairly, pursuant to the Illinois Marriage and Dissolution of Marriage Act.
+No, not necessarily.
+In Illinois, property is divided equitably – or fairly, pursuant to the Illinois Marriage and Dissolution of Marriage Act.
 In a contested divorce, the judge decides what is fair.
 In an uncontested divorce, the parties decide was is fair.

 - How is property (assets) divided?
 In Illinois, marital property is divided.
 Non-marital property is not divided.
 For the most part, something is marital property if it was acquired during the marriage.
 However, there are important exceptions.
 For example, by default, inheritances and gifts are non-marital property.
 There are also exceptions upon exceptions.
 If non-marital property is co-mingled (or mixed) with marital property, then it can be transformed into marital property.
 Issues of properly classifying property can be a key role of a divorce lawyer.